opendidx/typelize/README.md

 # jsongoose
-A cli tool converting a json to mongoose scheme
+A cli tool converting a json to mongoose schema

 ## Intallation
 ```command